krislagraff/get_pp/README.md

 #get_pp

-This plugin implements [get pages](http://codex.wordpress.org/Function_Reference/get_pages) and [get posts](http://codex.wordpress.org/Function_Reference/get_posts) functions as a shortcode with almost no intervention.
+This plugin implements WordPress' [get pages](http://codex.wordpress.org/Function_Reference/get_pages) and [get posts](http://codex.wordpress.org/Function_Reference/get_posts) functions as a WordPress shortcode with almost no intervention.
 Everything can be overridden with filters to allow total flexibility for developers. __This plugin requires coding knowledge.__

 After installing, you would simply add something like this to your content: